Blaze and the Monster Machines: Zeg

 Zeg (voiced by James Patrick Stuart) is a lime green dinosaur truck with ocean blue highlights and brute tendencies based on a Terradyne Gurkha/Armet Gurkha F5.
 He has a short vocabulary and tends to refer to himself in third person.
 Like most Ceratopsian dinosaurs, Zeg loves to smash.
+In "Zeg and the Egg," Egg hatched a baby truckodactyl.
+In "Zeg and the Egg," Zeg singing to the egg.
 In "Race to the Top of the World," Zeg reveals that he can't swim (even though he did show to do such thing later on in Five Alarm Blaze).
 He has a low, Hulk-like voice.
 His home is a prehistoric cave outside.
 In "Dino Smash!", it's revealed that Zeg has three sisters named Meg, Peg, and Egg.
 On his tires, he has rock patterns.
 In "The Monster Machine Christmas Extravaganza", he's an Axle City Caroler.
 His main catchphrase in multiple episodes is his name itself, "Zeg!".
 He's the only friend of Blaze to not have a superhero form.

 Watts

 Watts (voiced by Melanie Minichino) is a magenta South American-accented monster truck powered by electricity.
 She is the latest of Blaze's friends based on a 2016 Lamborghini Huracán LP610-4 Spyder with a truck grille and bumper but actually resembles a Jaguar XJ220.
 She is also the second female Monster Machine to both be part of the main cast and be part of Blaze's Monster Machine friends, with the first one being Starla.
 Watts' features include her electric engine and her special yellow electric tires, both allowing her to drive faster, and her Electric Charge which allows her to give anything electricity so it can work.
 When Watts met Blaze, AJ and Gabby for the first time, she happily asks Gabby to be her driver, saying that she never had anyone driving her before.
-Gabby happily accepts Watts' offer, saying that she has never been a Monster Machine's driver before.
+Gabby happily accepts Watts' offer, In "Toy Trouble!," Blaze and Watts from Blaze's 3 tires are spinning, Watts's 3 tires are spinning, Blaze's 1 tire are spinning the mop, Watts's 1 tire are spinning the mop. saying that she has never been a Monster Machine's driver before.
 Since then, Gabby is now a Monster Machine driver for Watts and the two are now very close friends.
 This makes Watts the second Monster Machine to be driven by a human and to be partnered with a Monster Machine driver, with the first being Blaze who partners with AJ.
 Despite this, however, Watts has spent a few episodes without Gabby and also completed in one race without her, unlike Blaze who always appears with AJ.
 On her tires, she has lightning bolt patterns just like Crusher, though hers have a different design.
 In "The Monster Machine Christmas Extravaganza", she is an Axle City Caroler.
 She is also the only main character with colored tires.
 As a superhero, Watts can make and ride on lightning bolts.